 - Don’t use the memory card for long-term storage.
 Download it to a computer or similar as soon as practicable (and back that up!).

 - There are also other brands that make very good memory cards, and they might work well in the GoPros.
 But GoPro doesn’t include them on their recommended list.
 If you go with another brand, there are some things to look for.
 Pay careful attention to the write speed of the card, not the misleading read speeds that are often used in advertising.
 If you’ve never heard of the brand and can’t find good reviews of it online, it’s probably a good idea to go with another that you do know.
 Some brands that have good reputations include PNY, Transcend, Samsung, Delkin, Sony, and Kingston.
-Not all of those manufacturers make cards that work well with the new GoPros yet, but I have a separate roundup of the fastest microSD cards.
+Not all cards from all of those manufacturers work well with the new GoPros–some are too slow, for example–but I have a separate roundup of the fastest microSD cards.